danieljbrennan/aws-lambda-ses-forwarder/README.md

 # AWS Lambda SES Email Forwarder

-Resources are in us-east-1 so they don't conflict with old 16Genius rule
+Testing Resources are in us-east-1 so they don't conflict with old 16Genius rule HostedZones created with hostedZones.yml and `aws cloudformation deploy --template-file hostedZones.yml --stack-name HostedZones --region REGION`

 SEND mail as: